Susan E. Wagner High School: Scholars Academy

 All "scholar" classes are weighted by 1.05, meaning that the average of the class is multiplied by 1.05.
 The weighted average of the class is the grade that is used in the configuration of the final average.
-To become a scholar, you must have above a 90 overall average.
+To become a scholar, you must have above a 88 overall average.
 To remain in the program you must maintain above an 85 average in at least three scholars classes.

-An overall average below 90 will result in scholars probation and eventually removal from the program.
+An overall average below 88 will result in scholars probation and eventually removal from the program.
 All students must be inducted in the school's branch of National Honor Society, receive an Advanced Regents Diploma, and will take most, if not all, regents examinations New York State offers.

 The Scholars Academy has tough requirements, students must take each math course from Algebra I to Pre-Calculus.
 They must take Living Environment, Chemistry, & Physics, and three years of a foreign language (Spanish, Italian, or French).
 Students in the academy are required to take numerous AP Courses, starting with AP World History in sophomore year.
 Students in the academy receive the option of three tracks; a STEM Track (Students take AP Biology and then AP Computer Science for two years), a Humanities Track (Students take Latin and Student Teaching) and an Arts track.

-Performing & Visual Arts Programs
+Performing and visual arts programs

 The performing and visual arts department was awarded $13 million for a 27,000 square-foot performing arts center, which opened in October 2016.
 The center includes a 2,680 square foot black box theater, professional dance studio, many new classrooms for chorus, guitar, band, theater, stage craft and carpentry, and a music suite containing five sound-proof practice rooms.
 The program is directed by Assistant Principal of Arts Paul Corn, who has served in that role for over ten years.

 Music

 The school has numerous bands: Wind Ensemble, Symphonic Band, Concert Band, Jazz Band, and a Marching Band.
 The school also has a wide range of Required Music courses, such as Beginning Instruments, and Guitar courses.
-The advanced bands perform throughout the city, as well as annual trips to compete in locations such as Florida, Washington D.C., and Boston.
+The advanced bands perform throughout the city, as well as annual trips to compete in locations such as Florida, Washington, D.C., and Boston.
 In addition to instrumental music, Wagner has an Intermediate, Advanced, & Concert Chorus, along with a Chamber Choir.

-Visual Arts
+Visual arts

 Students in the Visual Arts Academy are placed in two tracks based on what they auditioned for, Drawing or Photography & Graphic Design.
 Students who choose to take art beginning as a freshman will take either Required Art, Ninth Grade Major Art, or Intro to Photography.
 Students will have classes on all major types of visual arts throughout their time in the academy.
 In Photography, students explore types of photography, graphic design, and including creativity in taking pictures.